 It turns cold later on so I put my jacket over my hoodie and order a cup of tea through my phone, served in an unexpectedly stylish gin paper cup, my first and hopefully only single use cup this year – just an hour ago I had my first aperol spritz this year.
 So many highlights in a single evening!
 No audience member is picked to come on stage and be dressed up nor must fear their drink being stolen and turned into a prop, no live Twitter competition takes place and programmes are free to download.

 Tickets were £18 each plus fees.
 Advance booking is required.

-Shakespeare in the Garden completed their tour and hopefully returns to England’s pub gardens next summer.
+Shakespeare in the Garden returned to England’s pub gardens in summer 2021.